-Welcome to the 2015 Summer Topicals Meeting Series
+Welcome to the 2016 Summer Topicals Meeting Series

-The site of the 2015 IEEE Photonics Society Summer Topicals Meeting Series
+The site of the 2016 IEEE Photonics Society Summer Topicals Meeting Series

 A unique aspect of the Topical Meetings is that IEEE Photonics Society member volunteers propose and organize these meetings.
 Hence, I would like to thank each of the Topical Chairs and the Program Committee Members who have volunteered and invested their time organizing these conferences.
 I also want to thank the plenary and invited speakers for giving us their perspectives on the exciting new developments and the challenges in these fields.
 Finally, I would like to express my sincere appreciation to the IEEE Photonics Society Conference Staff for their professional organization and arrangements.

-University of California at Berkeley, USA
+University of Massachusetts at Boston, USA

 Emerging SiGeSn integrated-photonics technology

 New Opportunities with Nanowires

 Progress in nanowire quantum dots for nano-scale light sources